 “God has not been trying an experiment on my faith or love in order to find out their quality.
 He knew it already.
 It was I who didn’t.” — C.S.
 Lewis

 Before and also within the duration of that waiting for that major move, I’d started a business.
 It was in part motivated by the idea that I could earn money in this way, but it was also to gain experience in my field by hiring myself.
 I knew I had a lot to learn within the industry.
 In a recession that seemed to require multiple years of bankable experience to gain entry, I saw that I kind of had three options—continue to beat down a door that wasn’t opening, take any random job (but gain negative equity in the necessary “related experience” portion of my resume), or do something really bold.
-My husband and I prayed about it and talked it over.
-We opted for option three.
+After praying about it and talking it over, we opted for option three.
 Option one was fruitless.
-Option two wasn’t forward thinking, and, though it would have solved temporary financial strain, it would have placed my career path (and our future financial outlook) on a broken record.
+Option two wasn’t forward thinking, and it would have placed my career path (and our future financial outlook) on a broken record.
+(More than that, all too many businesses won’t hire you if they consider you to be overqualified enough as to not stay long.
+For some companies, that’s simply a part of their policy—no matter how badly you need the work.)
 Option three, though risky, seemed the most viable even if it had risks.
 Thing is though, everything has risks.
 Walking out your front door has risks.
 Risk is unavoidable if you’re really living.
 A person can, with good intentions, waste years in pursuit of money alone and completely miss something far more valuable.
 We took a leap of faith.

 This is part 5 of 31 in a personal story participating in the Write 31 Days Challenge.
 To start at the beginning or to see all the posts in order, click here.
 If you want to follow along, follow on social media or subscribe as a reader to Eclectic Affinity.

 Download the 2 Corinthians 5:7 package of free printables and digital wallpapers here: 2 Corinthians 5:7 File Set